toniRocket/Porject1/README.md

 Project1 is to forecast demands for the next 15 days using the last 21 days order.

 ## Inputs
-* Orders for the last 21 days
+* Orders for the last 21 days:

 A time serie representing the hourly order for the last 21 days
-* Marketing activities
+* Marketing activities:

 A time serie representing the hourly order for the last 21 days

 ## Outputs
-* Demands
-Prediction of the demand for the forseeable days
+* Demands: prediction of the demand for the forseeable days